Universal Remote for ONN Roku TV: Setup & Codes

 Troubleshooting Common Universal Remote Issues

-Even with the right remote, you might encounter a few bumps in the road.
-Here’s how to tackle them:
+Even with the right remote, you might encounter issues.
+Here’s how to resolve them:

 • “My remote isn’t working at all!”

-• Check Batteries: This might seem obvious, but low batteries are a frequent culprit.
+• Check Batteries: Low batteries are a frequent cause.

-• Line of Sight: Ensure nothing is blocking the remote’s IR signal to your TV.
-Always point it directly at the television.
+• Line of Sight: Ensure nothing blocks the remote’s IR signal to your TV.
+Point it directly at the television.

-• Try Alternate Codes: If direct entry failed, try other codes listed for Roku TVs or even Insignia TVs.
+• Try Alternate Codes: If direct entry failed, try other codes for Roku TVs or Insignia TVs.

 • Reset the Remote: Some remotes have a factory reset option (e.g., Onn remotes can be reset by removing a battery, pressing a button, reinserting, pressing 2 & 8 simultaneously, then entering 981) [cite: 2 (ONN Support)].